CityScope/cityscope.github.io/docsite/docs/modules/Brix/Tutorial/Tutorial.md

 I.return_indicator(geogrid_data)
 ```

-The property `brix.Indicator.indicator_type` will toggle between a Heatmap indicator or a numeric indicator (`numeric` for nueric and `heatmap` for heatmap).
+The property `brix.Indicator.indicator_type` will toggle between a Heatmap indicator or a numeric indicator (`numeric` for numeric and `heatmap` for heatmap).

 For numeric indicators, there are multiple ways in which the front end can display them (e.g. bar chart, radar plot, etc.).
 This is controlled by the `brix.Indicator.viz_type` property of the class.
 The default value is set to `self.viz_type=radar` which means that unless it is specified otherwise, all numeric indicators will be added to the radar plot.
 When building an indicator that returns a single number you can just change the value of this parameter in the `brix.Indicator.setup()`.
 When building an indicator that returns multiple numbers it will just assume every number should be displayed in the same front end visualization.
 If you want to have more fine control of where each indicator is displayed, we recommend building your return_indicator function such that it returns a dictionary with the following structure: